Long-Term Disability Lawyer Serving Little Silver, NJ

 A long-term disability lawyer knows the ins and outs of the LTD claim and appeal process.
 The process can get complex, and it is good to have an experienced attorney to help guide you.
 For example, your policy has a lot of valuable information, but it is often hard to understand.
 An attorney can thoroughly review your policy, which ensures that you meet all the criteria for a successful claim.

 Your policy includes a definition of disability that is vital to understand for a successful claim.
-The insurance company will base its decision off whether you have proven your disability under this definition.
+The insurance company will base its decision on whether you have proven your disability under this definition.
 A long-term disability insurance attorney serving Little Silver, NJ from CCK can ascertain the best evidence to gather to prove this definition.

 Many claimants may have a group policy that their employer provides to them.
-These group policies are governed by ERISA law.
+These group policies are governed by ERISA.
 An ERISA attorney understands the complexities of this federal law and how it affects LTD claims.
 For example, there are strict deadlines associated with ERISA that you must adhere to if you wish to avoid a denial.
 Moreover, under ERISA, the appeal stage is the last time you may submit new evidence.

 We Will Gather the Best Evidence to Prove Your Disability